Best bars with views in Sydney: Where to Drink with Harbour, City & Beach Views

 North Bondi RSL – a local favourite

-If you have not come across it before, an RSL is a Returned Soldiers League club.
-Almost every town and suburb across the country used to have one, but these days, their numbers have dropped a little.
+If you have not come across it before, an RSL is a Returned If you have not come across one before, an RSL is a Returned Soldiers League club.
+Almost every town and suburb across the country used to have one, but these days, their numbers are dwindling.

-RSL clubs have traditionally been known for their very good value drink prices, but this one makes the cut for its position overlooking the beach at North Bondi.
+RSL clubs have traditionally been known for their very good value drink prices, but North Bondi makes the cut for its position overlooking the famous beach.

 Vibe: Local and relaxed